World Wide Military

 Spain

-Spain has some F/A-18 Hornet fighter jets stationed on the airport (or airbase, but there is a air force base on the back of the civil airport of Las Palmas on the Island Gran Canaria).
+Spain has some F/A-18 Hornet fighter jets stationed on the airport (or airbase) on the back of the civil airport of Las Palmas on the Island Gran Canaria).
 The fighter jets will probably be used for surveillance of the canarian islands.

 Swiss